VDIGPKU/CBNet_pytorch/README.md

 If you use our code/model/data, please cite our paper: https://aaai.org/Papers/AAAI/2020GB/AAAI-LiuY.1833.pdf

-#Our code is free for research, but needs authorization for commerce.
-**The project is only free for academic research purposes.
+**The project is only free for academic research purposes, but needs authorization for commerce.
 For commerce permission, please contact wyt@pku.edu.cn.**

 ### Detection results on COCO val2017